ebolk/MonotonicRankDistillation/README.md

 1. Evaluation

-- You can evaluate the performance of our models or models trained by yourself.

-- Our models are at <https://github.com/megvii-research/mdistiller/releases/tag/checkpoints>, please download the checkpoints to `./download_ckpts`

 - If test the models on ImageNet, please download the dataset at <https://image-net.org/> and put them to `./data/imagenet`

   ```bash